LemmyMwaura/LemmyMwaura/README.md

 - 🌱 I’m currently learning javascript and python
-- 👯 I’m looking for oppotunities to collaborate with other content creators.
+- 👯 I’m looking for oppotunities to collaborate with other developers.
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play video games on my own free time and collect cards.
 ### Connect with me: